mergen-sergio/DBest/tutorial/join-algorithms.md

 <img src="assets/images/hash-join.png" alt="Hash Join Illustration" width="500"/>

 - **Right Tree:** Projects relevant columns from the inner side, builds a hash table using these columns, and uses a Nested Loop Join for lookups.
-The **Hash operator** dynamically aligns its keys with the parent node (the join operator).
+The **Hash operator** is a materialized operation that dynamically aligns its keys with the parent node (the join operator).
 Both trees achieve the same result, but the left tree is a simplified representation.

 ---